alexspirgel/schema/README.md

 };
 ```

+This schema configuration allows for the input to be either a single value or an array of values.

 ## Notes:

 * When implementing schema into your script, it's a good idea to include the option to turn off schema validation.
 This is helpful for optimizing performance in production environments when the input has already been proven valid.